LeqiXu/EEPRS/README.md

 This step integrates EHR embedding-based PRS with trait-specific PRS via EEPRS-Integrator that requires only GWAS summary statistics.
 The EEPRS-Integrator pipeline involves four main steps (Figure 2):

 * **Step 1: EHR embedding selection**
-  We identify embedding GWAS results that are genetically correlated with the target trait, as assessed using [LDSC](https://github.com/bulik/ldsc).
+  We select embedding GWASs that are genetically correlated with the target trait, as assessed using [LDSC](https://github.com/bulik/ldsc).
 Only embeddings showing statistically significant genetic correlation are selected for subsequent integration.

   Detailed implementation code is available in [LDSC corr](https://github.com/LeqiXu/EEPRS_analysis/tree/main/1.%20Data_prepare/1.2%20Embedding_GWAS).